CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Any DS instruction return data in order (including DS_SWIZZLE_B32) and increments LGKM_CNT.
 Any operation increments LGKM by one, and decremented by one if it will be finished.

-List of the instructions by opcode (GCN 1.0/1.1):
+List of instructions by opcode (GCN 1.0/1.1):

  Opcode     |GCN 1.0|GCN 1.1| Mnemonic
 ------------|-------|-------|------------------------